I’m Ken English.

 I realized I was a mobile journalist, creating audio, video and text content for websites and blogs.

 The most significant discovery, however, was the shear power of video with regard to indexing.

-Since 2008, I’ve produced more than 4000 videos on a dozen YouTube channels.
+Since 2008, I’ve produced more than 5000 videos, ranging from 30 seconds to more than 20 minutes, on a dozen YouTube channels.

 I learned how to produce video on an excellent platform called Animoto, and edit using Vegas Movie Studio.

 I spent 30 years in the Greater Miami area.
 It was exciting.
-The 80s were wild, but times have changed, and so had I, and it became apparent it was time move on.
+The 80s were wild, but times had changed, and so had I. It became apparent it was time move on.